James-Fleming12/ReShop/README.md

 **Current Stack**:
 Microservice Oriented Architecture
+    - A microservice for the web client, the mobile client (and it's API), the backend API (and the database), and the websocket server
+    - Four are open ports (mobile client, the mobile API, web client, websocket) with two being private (backend API, database)
-    - A microservice for the web client, the mobile client (and it's API), and the backend API (and the database) Connections only need to be made between the proxy API and the clients (Users can't access the logic backend API) Allows each service to be scaled appropriately
+Connections only need to be made between the proxy API and the clients (Users can't access the logic backend API) Allows each service to be scaled appropriately
     - If there are more requests the mobile proxy can be scaled, etc.